-House Intern Arrested For Reportedly Doxing Senator During Kavanaugh Hearing
+House Intern Arrested, Charged With Doxing Senator During Kavanaugh Hearing

-Capitol Police have arrested a suspect for allegedly publishing to the internet restricted personal information about South Carolina Republican Sen. Lindsay Graham.
+Capitol Police have arrested a man accused of publishing to the Internet restricted personal information about South Carolina Republican Sen. Lindsey Graham.

 Jackson A. Cosko of Washington, D.C., who identifies as a "Democratic political professional" on his LinkedIn page, was charged with making public restricted personal information, witness tampering, second-degree burglary, threatening interstate communications, unauthorized use of a government computer, identity theft and unlawful entry.

-Last week, Gizmodo reported that personal information belonging to GOP Sens.
-Lindsey Graham, Mike Lee and Orin Hatch of the Senate Judiciary Committee was posted online as the lawmakers heard testimony from Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, who has accused Kavanaugh of sexual assault.
+Last week, Gizmodo reported that personal information for GOP Sens.
+Lindsey Graham, Mike Lee and Orrin Hatch of the Senate Judiciary Committee was posted online as the lawmakers heard testimony from Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, who has accused Kavanaugh of sexual assault.

 Information including home addresses, private cellphone numbers and more was reportedly added to the lawmakers' respective Wikipedia pages in a series of edits.
-Home addresses of politicians are generally public information, thanks to campaign filings, but their personal cell phone numbers are not.
+Home addresses of politicians are generally public information, thanks to campaign filings, but their personal cellphone numbers are not.
 Screenshots of the personal information circulated throughout Twitter.

 Wikipedia tracks each edit a page receives on a public revision history log, including the edit's IP address.

-On his LinkedIn page, Cosko, 27, lists experience as a legislative corespondent and technology systems administrator at the Senate.
-He is also a graduate student studying cybersecurity policy and compliance at the George Washington University's School of Engineering and Applied Science.
+On his LinkedIn page, Cosko, 27, lists experience as a legislative correspondent and technology systems administrator at the Senate.
+He is also a graduate student studying cybersecurity policy and compliance at George Washington University's School of Engineering and Applied Science.

-Politco reports that Cosko was working as an intern in the office of Democratic Rep. Sheila Jackson Lee of Texas at the time of his arrest and that he has since been fired.
+Politico reports that Cosko was working as an intern in the office of Democratic Rep. Sheila Jackson Lee of Texas at the time of his arrest and that he has since been fired.

 Capitol Police say their investigation continues and that additional charges may be added.

-Note: A previous version of this story misspelled Sen. Lindsey Graham's first name as Lindsay; Sen. Orrin Hatch's first name as Orin; and Politico's name as Politco.